The-Gambian/The-Gambian/README.md

 **Hi there 👋**

-🔭 I’m currently working on some beginner pyhton projects.
+🔭 I’m currently working on some beginner Data Science topics.
-🌱 I’m currently learning computer scince topics.
+🌱 I’m currently learning pyhton.
 👯 I’m looking to collaborate on:
     -Technical Blog Posts
     -Projects related to business analytics